jaddek/auto-faker/Readme.md

 ---

-Automatic filling of objects with data and references.
-For fast generation of fixtures.
+Automated population of items with information and links.
+Facilitating rapid creation of samples.

 ```php
 <?php